ssbc/ssb-group-exclusion-spec/README.md

 The purpose of this tangle is to track the group membership (for a  particular epoch of the group).

-We define the members tangle for some id `A` as:
+We define the members tangle for some message ID `A`as:
 1. **candidate messages**:
    - the root message with id `A` so long as it has
      ```javascript